Martinis, Mokes and Mid-Century Modern: 16 Hotels for the Ultimate Vintage Girls’ Summer Vacation

 Marrying mid-century nostalgia with the spirit of Hawaii, Wayfinder Waikiki transports guests to a more relaxed, analog era of travel.
 Vintage-inspired design details, from striped poolside loungers to thoughtfully curated interiors, set a timeless, transportive tone.
 The hotel’s coffee bar, B-Side, adds to the ambiance with its off-the-beaten-path feel, vinyl-spinning soundtrack, and design reminiscent of classic album covers.
 Your crew can fully unplug with in-room record players after a day of surfing, or explore Waikiki in style with a spin in the hotel’s open-air Moke.

 For a relaxed yet fun vintage girls’ weekend, make your way to Lafayette Hotel, a landmark of San Diego’s history situated in the city’s North Park neighborhood.
 The Lafayette Hotel is a two-and-a-half-acre Colonial-style hotel constructed in 1946 by entrepreneur Larry Imig as a sanctuary for Hollywood celebrities.
-The Lafayette Hotel’s most recent $31 million renovation includes eight new food and beverage outlets.
+The Lafayette Hotel’s most recent renovation includes eight new food and beverage outlets.
 Begin your day at the iconic Lafayette Pool, followed by brunch at Beginner’s Diner and bowling at the Gutter.
 End your night with cocktails at the Lobby Bar, dinner at Quixote, and a nightcap and jazz show at Lou Lou’s Jungle Room.

 This Relais & Châteaux property offers a modern take on the “golden age” getaway.
 The historic, adults-only desert retreat mixes heritage, glamour, and analog ease in a setting where days are sun-soaked and time slows down in all the right ways.
 Originally founded in 1896, the 1,100-acre oasis channels a Riviera-like nostalgia through the lens of the American West, where palm-lined paths, mineral hot springs, and open-air dining invite guests to dress up and disconnect.
 The property’s new Top of the Lodge accommodation (3-bedroom, 4-bathroom suite) serves as an ideal home base for group getaways, accommodating up to eight guests with panoramic mountain views and a warm, communal layout.
 We also love their complimentary group activities that include paddleboard yoga, meditation, pickleball lessons and guided hiking excursions.